 Legislation Would Help GAO Focus Limited Resources

-WASHINGTON –The U.S. Senate unanimously approved Sen. Tom Carper's (D-Del.) bipartisan legislation early Saturday morning that would help the work of the Government Accountability Office (GAO), the investigative arm of Congress.
-The GAO Mandates Revision Act (S. 3315) would modify a specific set of unnecessary and outdated congressionally-mandated GAO audits and reviews.
-The bill, which was introduced in June, is cosponsored by Homeland Security and Governmental Affairs Committee Chairman Joe Lieberman (ID-Conn.) and Ranking Member Susan Collins (R-Maine).
+WASHINGTON – Today, the Homeland Security and Governmental Affairs Committee unanimously approved Sen. Tom Carper's (D-Del.) bill, the Government Accountability Office (GAO) Mandates Revision Act (S. 3315), legislation that would help the work of GAO by reducing the number of unnecessary and outdated congressionally-mandated GAO audits and reviews.
+Homeland Security and Governmental Affairs Committee Chairman Joe Lieberman (ID-Conn.) and Ranking Member Susan Collins (R-Maine) are cosponsors of the measure.